-Her research focuses on money and the law, cryptocurrencies, blockchain technologies, and financial stability.
+Her research has focused on money and the law, cryptocurrencies, blockchain technologies, and financial stability.
 Walch’s work on cryptocurrencies and blockchain technologies is internationally recognized and cited across multiple disciplines.
 Walch also taught one of the first law school classes in the world on Bitcoin and other digital currencies.

 Before entering academia, Walch practiced transactional law at the firm of Ropes & Gray in Boston and in the Office of the General Counsel at Harvard University.
 She also practiced in London, where she worked in-house for Sainsbury’s and served as general counsel for Brand Events.